Host cell protein: Analysis

 HCPs are identified during the manufacturing of biopharmaceuticals as part of the quality control process.

 During the production process several factors, including the genes of the host cell, the way of product expression and the purification steps, influence the final HCP composition and abundance.
 Several studies report that HCPs are often co-purified along with the product itself by interacting with the recombinant protein.

 Enzyme linked immunosorbent assay (ELISA) is the predominant method for HCP analysis in pharmaceutical products due to its high sensitivity to proteins, which allows it to detect the low levels of HCPs in produced drugs.
 Even though the developmental process requires an extended period of work and several tests with animal models, analysis of HCP content in the final product can be rapidly performed and interpreted.
 Whilst ELISA possesses the sensitivity to undergo HCP analysis, several limitations are associated with the procedure.
 The HCP quantification relies mainly on the quantity and affinity of anti-HCP antibodies for detection of the HCP antigens.
 Anti-HCP antibody pools cannot cover the entire HCP population and weakly immunogenic proteins are impossible to detect, since equivalent antibodies are not generated in the process.

-Methods such as the combination of mass spectrometry (MS) and liquid chromatography (LC-MS) have recently been developed to allow for more efficient and effective HCP analysis and purification.
+In addition, methods such as the combination of mass spectrometry (MS) and liquid chromatography (LC-MS) have been developed to allow for more efficient and effective HCP analysis and purification.
 These methods are able to: